novasearch/conversational-search-assistant-transformers/README.md

 * Link to [WAPO](https://ir.nist.gov/wapo/WashingtonPost.v2.tar.gz) and [WAPO duplicate files](http://boston.lti.cs.cmu.edu/Services/treccast19/wapo_duplicate_list_v1.0.txt)

 ## Processing and Indexing the Data
+Instead of preprocessing and indexing the data yourself, you can also download our anserini/pyserini index from [here](https://drive.google.com/file/d/1QT2yNoLune-1x_QViIEM9wnjOvrGqWcB/view?usp=sharing) (~30 GB).

 ### Preprocessing
 After downloading the data we parse all sources to the same jsonl representation